wp-plugins/fantasy-sports/readme.txt

 This Fantasy Sports Module gives your Members the chance to spend their credits competing in Daily Tournaments and Contests involving Predictions of outcomes of Sporting Events.
 Sports games such as NFL, MLB, NHL, NBA, NCAA Basketball and Football, Soccer and even MMA.
 Great fun for everyone!
 Keep your visitors engaged on your site with an extremely exciting Fantasy Sports game and make money on the biggest sports niche today.

 This awesome Fantasy Sports Script is open source, meaning your free to change the code to your own liking.
 You can modify the template files to get it to look exactly what you want.
-Get this Fantasy Sports System as a plugin for WordPress or as a module for PHPFox.

 You are limited only by your own creativity; the Sports Fantasy Engine will keep track of everything and show you stats on deposits and withdraws.
 Everything is completely automated when you sign up with the Premium version of the plugin.